 Listening to Stephen read these words to me as I sat in the dark watching moonlight dance on the water, I leaned my head against the wheel – and just sobbed.

-The following day, I drove over to the local garden center to look for an azalea to buy and bring over to Dad.
+The next morning, an idea came to me.
+I drove over to the local garden center to look for an azalea to buy and bring over to Dad.
 Just in case he didn’t live long enough to see them bloom in the gardens, he would at least have one to brighten up his room.

 Dad was delighted to learn one of his doctors was Ethiopian.
 It was another affirmation (as if we needed it) that the Old Soldiers’ Home had been the right choice for him.
 That connection inspired a lot of happy and animated conversations between them.
 The doctor even approved his wish for a daily dry martini.